 ●For patients who already display evidence of glucocorticoid toxicity, there is a more urgent need to control symptoms so that glucocorticoids can be reduced or discontinued.
 For this group, we suggest either omalizumab or an immunosuppressant agent (in preference to an anti-inflammatory drug), as these therapies produce a more rapid effect and appear to be more reliably effective (although comparative studies are lacking).

 It is important for treating clinicians to be knowledgeable about potential adverse effects and monitoring when administering the anti-inflammatory and immunosuppressant agents discussed in this topic.
-Consultation with other specialists (eg, dermatologists, rheumatologists) may be appropriate depending on the medication, as well as the experience and comfort level of the treating clinician.
+In the author's experience, while alternative agents may have adverse effects, serious adverse effects that require discontinuation of therapy are rare .
+Consultation with other specialists (eg, dermatologists, rheumatologists) may be appropriate, depending on the medication as well as the experience and comfort level of the treating clinician.

 Treatment strategies — Any standard CU therapies that did not appear to be helpful to the patient should be discontinued before anti-inflammatory agents are added.
 A baseline complete blood count (CBC) and chemistry panel with liver function tests should be obtained prior to initiation of any of these therapies.
 We consider the following in choosing among these agents:

 ●We most commonly start with dapsone, after additionally checking for glucose-6-phosphate dehydrogenase (G6PD) deficiency.
 Efficacy, dosing, and adverse effects are reviewed below.
 (See 'Dapsone' below.)